How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 This is because, although you might not think twice about voicing discontent about a product or service, there could be a fear of hurting feelings or destroying relationships in the former.

-However, giving feedback, including disapproving feedback, is crucial to professional development.
-And effective delivery should improve connections while enhancing performance and efficiency.
-So, to make the best of your opportunity while sharing feedback, here are some essential tips to consider:
+Giving feedback, including disapproving feedback, is crucial to professional development.
+An effective delivery should improve connections while enhancing performance and efficiency.
+To make the best of your opportunity while sharing feedback, here are essential tips to consider:

 Here are four specific examples of of negative feedback at work to consider:

-1. Negative feedback to Manager examples - An Employee Writing to a Manager:
+1. Negative feedback to Manager example - An Employee Writing to a Manager:

 Subject: Feedback on Team Communication Dear [Manager's Name], I hope this email finds you well.